-After moving back to her beloved childhood home in Devon during the pandemic, Elizabeth Kemp launched an online antiques business, Perfect English Stuff, with her mother, the writer, editor and collector Ros Byam Shaw.
+After moving back to her beloved childhood home in Devon during the pandemic, Elizabeth Kemp launched an online antiques business, Perfect English Stuff, with her mother, Ros Byam Shaw.
 As Camilla Frances discovers, it's a labor of love going back generations.

 “Every time I’d go to see Granny her kitchen table would always be scattered with amazing old things she was researching and mending,” recalls Elizabeth Kemp fondly, describing her late grandmother, the antique dealer Margery Byam Shaw.
 "The fact that she knew the value of these old things, what they meant, where they came from, how they were made and how to mend them, made a real impression on me."

-When Cabana visits Elizabeth and her mother, Ros Byam Shaw, at the family’s 16th century home in Devon, the scene is charmingly similar.
-The table in the atmospheric flagstoned kitchen is laden with treasures ready to be discussed, while Ros and Elizabeth eagerly share the history and provenance of each item.
+When Cabana visits Elizabeth and her mother, Ros Byam Shaw, at the family’s 16th-century home in Devon, the scene is charmingly similar.
+The table in the flagstoned kitchen is laden with treasures to be discussed, while Ros and Elizabeth eagerly share the provenance of each item.
 The house, surrounded by walled gardens and replete with extraordinary Tudor fireplaces and original wood panelling, is full of surprises - and the spoils of years of collecting, from Ros’ doll’s house collection on a book-filled landing, to tapestries draped across bannisters and decorative objects scattered across every available surface.

 Evidently the joy, and value, of collecting has been passed from mother to daughter to daughter.
 Elizabeth represents the third generation of a trio of menders, makers, recyclers and treasure-seekers, and in 2020 turned the family obsession into a full-time business, Perfect English Stuff, which sells vintage and antique objects, ceramics and textiles via Instagram.
 Elizabeth points out that their stock is “not always perfect” and “mostly, but not always English” (Middle Eastern textiles often make an appearance, for example), but the brand name is apt and will be familiar to anyone who has followed Ros’ illustrious career in publishing.